umuryavuz/Temper-iOS-Assignment/README.md

 ### SwiftUI
 SwiftUI is used for fill up those UIKit continers with actualy view components.

 Custom modifiers and Extension are stored in seperate files in correspoing folders.

+LazyVStack in a Scroll view is used to ensure smooth user experience and resource management by;
+- lazyly load listing items
+- unloading offscreen items
+- not loading unseen items

 ### Arhitecture
 MVVM + Coordinator architecture is used to conform data - UI connection and app wise navigational control.

 Coordinators allow us to navigate through the app using UIKit based presentations.

 ### Dependency injection
 Dependency injection is also made to make sure code simplicity and seperation of concern.

 Repositories are used for handling scenario speficic data manupilation.
 In this project data manipulation is to receving requested data from Network Layer.
 After that, a Published variable is to be subscribed for use cases.